pabloestradac/GSOC_2020/docs/meeting_reports.md

 - It's better to follow the current structure of `spreg `.
 For each user class, there is a Base class that handle the estimation.
 - For now, the current structure of the estimations will follow as [this](https://github.com/pabloestradac/GSOC2020/blob/master/docs/structure.md).
 - Create a pull request for each estimation.
 Also, update the current [PR #41](https://github.com/pysal/spreg/pull/41).
+- Try to handle the `RuntimeWarning: Method 'bounded' does not support relative tolerance in x`.